-Future contributors: Note also that we will require a similar copyright waiver agreement in order to add content that others can reuse.
+Future contributors: Note also that we will require a similar copyright waiver agreement.
 That said, the waiver also means that you are free to do essentially whatever you like with the content in your own work!
 Have fun!

 How we came to this decision